thomsonreuters/cta-app-executiondataservice/README.md

 ## General Overview
 ### Overview
-Execution Data Service (EDS) is an intermediary brick between JobManager and Instance Data Service, which provides the services to matching message.
-When the scenario request test to cta-client, EDS will assign the matched execution test to the cta-client.
+Execution Data Service (EDS) performing as a brick between Job Manager and Instance Data Service.
+EDS will send test request from Job Manager Data Service to cta – client, in the other round, EDS will be hub in receiving test result from cta-client and pass to Job Manager Data Service for test evaluation.

 ### Features
   * Create,update and delete an execution.